divio/divio-cloud-docs/background/addons-list.rst

 Django addons list
 ==================

+..  note:: Aldryn continues to be supported by Divio, but we do not recommend using Aldryn Django for new applications.

 Divio provides a number of Django addon applications for convenience.

 *Support* refers to Divio's commitment to maintain an addon, which could include bug-fixes and continued development of